 |Conditions originating in the perinatal period||6.0||2.8||2.2|

-In 2010, the leading specific causes of death differed for Indigenous males and females living in NSW, Qld, WA, SA and the NT .
-For Indigenous male and females, the two leading specific causes of death were coronary heart disease (also known as ischaemic heart disease) followed by diabetes; the third leading cause of death were intentional self-harm (suicide) for Indigenous males and cerebrovascular diseases for Indigenous females.
+In 2011, the leading specific causes of death differed for Indigenous males and females living in NSW, Qld, WA, SA and the NT .
+For Indigenous males and females, the two leading specific causes of death were coronary heart disease (also known as ischaemic heart disease) followed by diabetes; the third leading cause of death was suicide for Indigenous males and chronic lower respiratory diseases for Indigenous females.
 For non-Indigenous males, the leading causes of death were coronary heart disease, lung and related cancers, and cerebrovascular disease.
-For non-Indigenous females, the leading causes of death were coronary heart disease, cerebrovascular disease, and dementia and Alzheimer’s disease.
+For non-Indigenous females, the leading causes of death were coronary heart disease, cerebrovascular disease, and dementia (including Alzheimer’s disease).

 Reflecting the higher rate of confinements among Indigenous women, the maternal mortality ratio for Indigenous women in 2003-2005 was 21.5 deaths per 100,000 confinements, almost three times higher than the ratio of 7.9 per 100,000 for non-Indigenous women (Table 8) (Derived from ).
 For direct maternal deaths, the ratio of 7.2 per 100,000 for Indigenous women was twice the ratio of 3.6 per 100,000 for non-Indigenous women.
 Table 12.
 Numbers of women who gave birth and maternal deaths, and maternal mortality ratios, by Indigenous status, Australia, 2006-2010

 |Indigenous status||Women who gave birth||Maternal deaths||Maternal mortality ratio|